 The Erie Lackawanna Dining Car Preservation Society was formed in 2001 to preserve and share the history and experience of long-distance travel by train.
-We do this by offering the public excursion across the Pocono Mountains on our vintage railroad equipment that was built after World War Two.
-We are some of the first high-capacity commuter coaches in the country that were built in the late 1060s.
-Our railroad dining cars were built or modernized with Air Conditioning in the late 1940s and features fully functioning Pullman sleeping cars.
+They do this by offering the public excursion across the Pocono Mountains on their vintage railroad equipment that was built after World War Two.
+They are some of the first high-capacity commuter coaches in the country that were built in the late 1060s.
+Their railroad dining cars were built or modernized with Air Conditioning in the late 1940s and feature fully functioning Pullman sleeping cars.

-From time to time we offer excursions, stationary dinner events, and dinner excursions aboard our restored Phoebe Snow Diner.
+From time to time they offer excursions, stationary dinner events, and dinner excursions aboard their restored Phoebe Snow Diner.